My Favorite Cultured Vegetable Recipe

 A few months later, we got together and she gave me a jar of cultured veggies she had made.
 They were so spectacular that I kept getting them out of the fridge to have another bite.
 I couldn't figure out what the unique taste was and I kept trying to figure it out.
 She gave me the recipe and I revised it because I didn't have some of the special minerals and prebiotics she added to it.
 This became my husband's favorite cultured veggies recipe and I have made gallons of these veggies for him.

-I recently bought all the products she used in the original recipe, made it again, and it wowed me.
+I love all the minerals and prebiotics she used in the original recipe and I saw such a difference in how these veggies made me feel.
 The previous version was wonderful, but with the added Ocean and Ancient Earth minerals (which cultured veggies love) and the prebiotics, the taste soared to new heights.
 I have fallen in love with these added products, and not just for what they add to my cultured foods.
 I take them to optimize my daily life.
 We all need minerals and we don't realize how essential they are to our wellbeing.
 During this time, I was experiencing some pain in my arm from spending so much time writing on the computer, sometimes 18 hours a day, and it started to really bother me.
 I began doing yoga to strengthen and stretch the muscles that were stressed.
 It helped, but when I added these minerals, the pain went away so I bought some to sell in my store in hopes that maybe they could help others, too.

 Shelley's life has encouraged me in so many ways.
 She encouraged me to write my first book when I thought I couldn't.
 She is someone I can pour out my heart to and completely be myself with.
 I thought I was helping her get better when she was sick, and she turned around and has helped me tenfold.
 This is what happens to you when you feel better and you help someone do the same.
 It starts a chain of events and we all wind up helping and loving each other.
 It's time you all felt good again - you never know whose life you will touch in the process.
 Shelley has certainly touched mine and continues to do so, and that light I saw over her . . . it was real.